designthingy/designthingy-bootstrap-boilerplate/.github/CONTRIBUTING.md

-# Contributing to DesignThingy HTML5 Boilerplate
+# Contributing to DesignThingy Bootstrap Boilerplate

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.